-Attorney Driscoll is well situated to his chosen focus of legal work.
-He is inquisitive and possesses a keen attention to detail and finely honed legal research, analysis and presentation skills.
-His proven technical and analytical skills are key inherent assets.
-He has negotiated, mediated, and litigated a broad range of legal issues.
-He also possesses hands-on legal, business, management, and technical work experience.
-He is also well versed in risk management, project management, and communicating with diverse audiences.
+I am well situated to these practice areas because I am inquisitive, possess a keen attention to detail, and possess finely honed legal research, analysis and presentation skills.
+I also enjoy the subject matter.
+I have negotiated, mediated, and litigated a broad range of legal issues.
+I possesses hands-on legal, business, management, and technical work experience.
+I also have experience in risk management, project management, and communicating with diverse audiences.

 United States District Court, District of Massachusetts